kubernetes/ingress-nginx/docs/user-guide/third-party-addons/opentracing.md

 # specifies specifies the name to use for the location span
 opentracing-location-operation-name

+# sets whether or not to trust incoming tracing spans
+opentracing-trust-incoming-span

 # specifies the port to use when uploading traces, Default: 9411
 zipkin-collector-port